sage-code/maj/script.md

 Maj script is a creole alphabet with letters from Georgian, Greek and Latin.
 Maj script has 27 letters in contrast to Latin alphabet who has only 26 letters.

 * Maj script do not have uppercase letters;
-* Mak letters are continuous, single strike;
+* Maj letters are continuous, single strike;
 * Maj script is for writing with stylus on tablet;
 * Maj script is mapped almost 1:1 with Lating alphabet;